docktor/docktor/README.md

 * If you're running in a development environment, it will then also install development dependencies needed for testing and running your application.
 * Finally, when the install process is over, npm will initiate a bower installcommand to install all the front-end modules needed for the application

-## Running Your Application
+## Running Docktor
 After the install process is over, you'll be able to run your application using Grunt, just run grunt default task:

 ```
 $ grunt
 ```

-Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)
+Docktor should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

 That's it! your application should be running by now, to proceed with your development check the other sections in this documentation.
-If you encounter any problem try the Troubleshooting section.

 ## Development and deployment With Docker